sviktam1/draves-ai-jekyll/_features/1_research.md

   team through the acquisition by Meta Reality Labs.
 </p>
 <p>
-  He then served as VP of Engineering at Stability.AI, creators of the Stable Diffusion image generating AI.
+  His last regular job was as VP of Engineering at Stability.AI, creators of the Stable Diffusion image generating AI.
 </p>